March 18, 2026 (3mo ago)

 -> webhook fires (HTTP POST to your deployment server)

--> build queued (deduplicated by SHA)
+-> build queued (deduplicated by SHA, stale builds cancelled)

 -> repository cloned at commit SHA